Chukwuemeka971/uk-business-portal-data-pipeline/README.md

 2. Discover available categories
 3. Extract business listings
 4. Perform data quality validation
-5. Create the final dataset
+5. Generate the final dataset
 6. Export data to CSV
 7. Load data into PostgreSQL

 ---

-## Exported Dataset
+# Exported Dataset

 The final dataset is exported as: